osisoft/OCS-Docs/Documentation/OSIsoft_Cloud_Services.md

 ## Access to OCS

-You must acquire an account before interacting with the OCS.
+You must acquire an account before interacting with OCS.
 If you do not have an account, you can request access to OCS at https://cloud.osisoft.com/?signup.